What do I need to drive in France?

 It used to be that a driver was required by law to carry breathalysers with them when driving in France, luckily that rule was changed in 2020.
 However, we would still recommend you take one with you just in case.

 The limit for alcohol in your system is also different.
-It is still measured using the Blood Alcohol Concentration limit (BAC), but unlike the UK where you are permitted up to 80 milligrams of alcohol per 100 millilitres of blood, or 0.08%, in France you are only allowed 50 milligrams (0.05%).
+It is still measured using the Blood Alcohol Concentration limit (BAC), but unlike the UK, where you are permitted up to 80 milligrams of alcohol per 100 millilitres of blood, or 0.08%, in France you are only allowed 50 milligrams (0.05%).
+If you are a new driver, or held your licence for less than three years, the limit is 0.02%.

-If you are found to be driving over this threshold, you can expect to be fined, have points added to your licence, have your vehicle confiscated, face a ban from driving or a possible prison sentence.
+If you are found to be driving over this threshold, you can expect to be fined, have your vehicle confiscated, face a ban from driving or even be handed a prison sentence.

 Parking